jackcallister/jarsbe.github.io/_posts/2015-02-26-the-flux-quick-start-guide.markdown

 The `CommentForm` requires a `CommentActionCreators` object which is (as the name suggests) an Action Creator.

-On form submission `createComment` is called and passed a `comment` object which contains the form text.
-Let's build this Action Creator.
+On form submission the `createComment` function is passed a `comment` object constructed from the textarea's value.
+Let's build this Action Creator to accept the comment.

 ---